GuanceCloud/guance-docs/docs/en/integrations/pushgateway.md

 === "Kubernetes"

-    You can enable the collector configuration through the [ConfigMap method injection](../datakit/datakit-daemonset-deploy.md#configmap-setting) or by setting [ENV_DATAKIT_INPUTS](../datakit/datakit-daemonset-deploy.md#env-setting).
+    You can enable the collector configuration through the [ConfigMap method injection](../datakit/datakit-daemonset-deploy.md#configmap-setting) or by setting [`ENV_DATAKIT_INPUTS`](../datakit/datakit-daemonset-deploy.md#env-setting).

-    It also supports modifying configuration parameters via environment variables (needs to be added as a default collector in ENV_DEFAULT_ENABLED_INPUTS):
+    It also supports modifying configuration parameters via environment variables (needs to be added as a default collector in `ENV_DEFAULT_ENABLED_INPUTS`):

     - **ENV_INPUT_PUSHGATEWAY_ROUTE_PREFIX**

-        配置 endpoints 路由前缀
+        Prefix for the internal routes of web endpoints.

         **Type**: String